ompatel215/FourwardLang/README.md

 - [Conclusions](conclusions.txt)

 ## Examples
-Check out the `examples.oml` file for more comprehensive examples of the language features.
+Check out the `examples.fwd` file for more comprehensive examples of the language features.

 ## Contributing
 1. Fork the repository